gimesketvirtadieni/slimplexor/README.md

 ## Installing SlimPlexor

 Installing SlimPlexor is just copying shared library (libasound_module_pcm_slimplexor.so) to the ALSA plugins directory.
-One way to find out the required directory is to try playing sound without SlimPlexor library installed.
+One way to find out what ALSA plugin directory is - try playing sound without SlimPlexor library installed.
-Then output would look something similar to:
+Then output would look similar to:

 ```
 andrej@sandbox:~$ aplay sample.wav